New: Manage your customer journeys in one platform 🔀

 Rob Brooks from Double Denim Marketing discovered the power of asking questions strategically: "You don't overwhelm prospects with too many questions at once.
 Keep your ask simple, then build."

-When Rob flipped this switch, his team saw conversion rates jump from 7.75% to 19.35%.
+When Rob flipped this switch, conversion rates jumped from 7.75% to 19.35%.

-By introducing—and continuously re-adjusting—some friction in your lead gen systems, you spare your sales team from combing through reams of prospects going nowhere fast—and instead focus your efforts on truly high-potential prospects.Your move: Ask yourself some basic questions to get clear about where you need more friction (and where you might need less.)
+By introducing—and continuously re-adjusting—some friction in your lead gen systems, you spare your sales team from combing through reams of prospects going nowhere fast—and instead focus your efforts on truly high-potential prospects.

-1. Where do good leads drop off?
+1. Where do qualified leads drop off?

-2. Where do bad leads flood in?
+2. Where do unqualified leads flood in?

-3. What ONE question would disqualify 50% of poor fits?
+3. What one question would disqualify 50% of poor fits?

-Adding even a single qualifying question like "When do you need a solution?" can filter out researchers from ready buyers.Ready for insights?
-Brainstorm with your team, and use Typeform’s customizable Marketing Lead Generation Quiz to assess behavioral traits rather than just collecting basic information.
+Adding even a single qualifying question like, "When do you need a solution?" can filter out researchers from ready buyers.

 Give first, gate second